LEAGUE7QC/LEAGUE7QC.github.io/docs/season-rules.md

 ## 5. N.E.W.T.s

 ### 5.1 Advancement Requirements
-- The 7 highest-ranked teams advance based on O.W.L.s ranking
+- The 7 highest-ranked teams advance based on O.W.L.s ranking using the following criteria:
+  1. Match series wins
+  2. Total game wins across all series
+  3. Game Win Rate: (Games Won / Total Games Played) × 100
+  4. Point Differential: Sum of all score differences across all games
+- The 8th spot (Wildcard/Howler) is determined by:
+  1. Team with least number of forfeits among remaining teams
-- 8th spot (Wildcard) determined by highest point differential scored in games
+  2. If teams are tied on number of forfeits, highest point differential in scored games
-  - Encourages competitive play regardless of standing
-  - If multiple teams have the same point differential, the following tiebreakers apply in order:
+  3. If still tied:
-      - Higher position in original standings
+     - Higher position in original O.W.L.s standings
      - Total points scored in all games
      - Head-to-head record during O.W.L.s
-- In case of two or multiple divisions, even distribution of top players across each division advances
+- In case of multiple divisions:
+  - Even distribution of top teams from each division advances
+  - Example: In a 2-division format:
-  - *Example:* Top 3+1 teams advance in 2 division format.
+    - Top 3 teams from each division advance automatically
+    - 1 Wildcard/Howler spot determined using criteria above
+    - If divisions have uneven sizes, advancement numbers may be adjusted proportionally
+- All advancing teams must:
+  - Maintain minimum roster requirements
+  - Have no outstanding rule violations
+  - Use only players who were on their O.W.L.s roster

 ### 5.2 Tournament Format
 - 8-team double elimination bracket